graphcore/examples/applications/tensorflow/bert/bert_data/README.md

 The sample text is in a form that is already suitable to create the pre-training data.
 Run the script as:

-`python3 create_pretraining_data.py --input-file path/to/sample.txt --output-file data/sample.tfrecord --vocab-file path_to_the_vocab/vocab.txt --sequence-length 128 -- mask-tokens 20 --duplication-factor 6`
+`python3 create_pretraining_data.py --input-file path/to/sample.txt --output-file data/sample.tfrecord --vocab-file path_to_the_vocab/vocab.txt --sequence-length 128 --mask-tokens 20 --duplication-factor 6`

 ## Wikipedia pre-training data